anshumanbh/git-all-secrets/README.md

 * You also need to git clone my fork of git-secrets from [here](https://github.com/anshumanbh/git-secrets) because that codebase is slightly different as well from the main git-secrets codebase.
 And, then install it like how you would install git-secrets.
 * Finally, type `go run main.go -org=<> -token=<> -output=<>`

+## What are all the options that I can run git-all-secrets with?
+If you are running using Docker, type `docker run --rm -it abhartiya/tools_gitallsecrets --help` to see all the option flags

+If you are running without Docker, type `go run main.go --help` to see all the option flags

+* -token = Github personal access token.
+We need this because unauthenticated requests to the Github API can hit the rate limiting pretty soon!
+* -org = Name of the Organization to scan.
+This will scan all repos in the org + all the repos & gists of all users in the org.
+* -user = Name of the User to scan.
+This will scan all the repos & gists of this user.
+* -repoURL = HTTPS URL of the Repo to scan.
+This will scan this repository only.
+* -gistURL = HTTPS URL of the Gist to scan.
+This will scan this gist only.
+* -output = This is the name of the file where all the results will get stored.
+By default, this is `results.txt`

+## Note
+* The `token` flag is compulsory.
+This can't be empty.
+* The `org`, `user`, `repoURL` and `gistURL` can't be all empty at the same time.
+You need to provide just one of these values.
+If you provide all of them or multiple values together, the order of precendence will be `org` > `user` > `repoURL` > `gistURL`.
+For instance, if you provide both the flags `-org=secretorg123` and `-user=secretuser1` together, the tool will complain that it doesn't need anything along with the `org` value.
+To run it against a particular user only, just need to provide the `user` flag and not the `org` flag.

 ## Demo
 A short demo is here - https://www.youtube.com/watch?v=KMO0Mid3npQ&feature=youtu.be